hueitan/Interesting-Things-on-GitHub/README.md

 please notice all the maintainers' suggestions.

 - Are you the maintainer of a project on GitHub and want to sign as well? - [Please sign here](https://docs.google.com/forms/d/1vhHAdeHKLSnfVlDR1uw0eEWtgvubsdk-4uirim_mSQU/viewform?c=0&w=1)
+- [Discussion](https://github.com/dear-github/dear-github/issues/56) about GitLab: Pros and Cons
+- [Alternative](https://github.com/isaacs/github) - Just a place to track issues and feature requests that I have for github

 ### ChakraCore is now on GitHub